yashkarle/TheCodeBusters/README.md

 Environment used - gcc on Linux

-Usage - Compile the .c file using gcc and then run the executable file
+Usage - Compile the .c file using gcc and then run the executable file by ./a.out

 ----------------------------------------------------------------------------------------